 Near the end of last year, I found myself browsing bikes at Roaring Mouse Cycles, a small but well-loved independent bike shop on Crissy Field’s west end.

-While gazing at a gorgeous $6,000 Specialized Shiv I had no business looking at much less buying, I was approached by a shop employee who probably noticed the drool falling from the sides of my mouth.
-We got to talking, and I learned she was a triathlete, too, newly hired to expand Roaring Mouse’s burgeoning triathlon business.
-After talking about our favorite California races, she asked me if I’d heard about the new triathlon center opening up next door.
-I certainly had not, and told her that if she was joking, I’d need a bottle’s worth of anti-depressants to cure my disappointment.
+While gazing at a gorgeous Specialized Shiv that was unquestionably beyond my riding capabilities, I was approached by a shop employee who noticed my interest.
+We got to talking and I learned she was a triathlete too, newly hired to expand Roaring Mouse’s burgeoning triathlon business.
+After talking about our favorite California races, she asked me if I’d heard about the new triathlon center planned for next door.
+I certainly had not and, like any good Rare Bird, was thrilled and intrigued to hear the news.

-Thankfully she wasn’t joking.
-There are indeed plans to open a 24,000 square-foot, state-of-the-art swimming and fitness facility in the former airplane hangars next door to Roaring Mouse.
+I can now confirm that there are indeed plans to open a 24,000 square-foot, state-of-the-art swimming and fitness facility in the former airplane hangars next door to Roaring Mouse.
 The facility, to be developed by the Presidio Trust in partnership with an anonymous donor, will be eponymously named the “Presidio Aquatic & Fitness Center.”
-Even more newsworthy to you Rare Birds, the Center’s anchor business will be the “California Triathlon Center,” San Francisco’s first triathlon-specific training facility for professional and amateur triathletes.
-Matt Dixon and his purplepatch fitness company will manage the CTC.
+More newsworthy to you Rare Birds, the Center’s anchor business will be the “California Triathlon Center,” San Francisco’s first triathlon-specific training facility for professional and amateur triathletes.
+Matt Dixon and his Purple Patch fitness company will manage the CTC.

-If Matt’s name doesn’t ring a bell, the long list of professional triathletes that he coaches might be more familiar.
-That list includes San Francisco’s own Meredith Kessler, Ironman Arizona’s defending champion and four-time winner of Ironman New Zealand; Tim Reed, winner of this year’s Ironman 70.3 Asia-Pacific Championship; and Jesse Thomas, the four-time defending champion of Wildflower’s famous long course.
+If Matt’s name doesn’t ring a bell, the long list of professional triathletes that he coaches might.
+The list includes San Francisco’s own Meredith Kessler, Ironman Arizona’s defending champion and a four-time winner of Ironman New Zealand; Tim Reed, winner of this year’s Ironman 70.3 Asia-Pacific Championship; and Jesse Thomas, the four-time defending champion of Wildflower’s famous long course.
 Matt’s also helped dozens of amateur age-group triathletes snag coveted Kona slots for the Ironman World Championships.
-So it’s by no means hyperbole to say that Matt’s one of the leading triathlon coaches in the world.
+So it’s no exaggeration to say that Matt’s one of the leading triathlon coaches in the country.

 - a pool with enough 25-meter swim lanes to run two training programs at once, and that will have access to the outdoors to allow triathletes to practice their transitions between the swim, bike, and run segments of a triathlon race;

-- a flume, or water tank, that will allow Matt and his team to analyze individual triathlete’s swimming technique;
+- a flume that will allow Matt and his team to analyze individual triathlete’s swimming technique;

 - a strength-and-conditioning gym and yoga studio, with accompanying amenities like lockers, showers, a sauna, and steam and massage rooms;